 B. If a vacancy shall occur in the membership of the Nominating Committee, the President of the Council shall appoint a Regular, Associate, or Life Member of the Council to fill that vacancy.
 Candidates shall be nominated by the Nominating Committee for each position to be filled by election.
 The Nominating Committee shall submit its report to the President of the Council at least 30 days prior to the annual meeting.
 Such slate shall be provided to the membership no later than ten (10) days before the annual meeting.

 C. In addition to the nomination of a candidate by the Nominating Committee, candidates may be nominated by a Regular or Associate Member of the Council from the floor at the annual meeting.
 Such nomination shall be seconded by another Regular or Associate Member of the Council.

+D. The nominating committee shall nominate the following officers: President-Elect and Vice President, and Secretary-Treasurer.

 ARTICLE VIII